ianrichard/common-chatbot/README.md

 # How to Run

-See the [API.AI Webhook Starter Project](https://github.com/ianrichard/api-ai-webhook-starter) for info.
+See the [api.ai webhook starter project](https://github.com/ianrichard/api-ai-webhook-starter) for info.

 # How to Contribute

+Want to help?
+Fantastic!

-- Clone and link this repo to your project
+- Clone and `npm link` (or however you want to plumb it up) this repo to your project
 - Do updates
 - Pull request

 # Roadmap

 ### Platforms

+Checked platforms are "done" only for the capabilities listed below.

 - API.AI Web Demo ✔
 - Facebook Messenger ✔